Sarah Jones and David Read more [...]

 Sarah Jones and David Billington are the business partners who founded Full Circle Funerals.
 Although, as their website says, Sarah and Dave are personal, professional and compassionate people first and funeral directors second.

 Full Circle Funerals is quite unlike any other funeral director business in the area.
-This is immediately apparent to anyone driving past any of their premises in Guiseley, Bramley and Harrogate– they look more like a classy interior design showrooms than funeral director premises, with large windows, warm and natural decor and a fresh, modern feel.
+This is immediately apparent to anyone driving past any of their premises in Guiseley, Bramley, Harrogate and Halifax – they look more like a classy interior design showrooms than funeral director premises, with large windows, warm and natural decor and a fresh, modern feel.
 The website is similarly bright and attractive in design and the whole look of the company reflects the intelligent and thoughtful approach that this young business is bringing to a traditionally staid and somber service.

 Sarah and Dave are supported by a small, close-knit team and together they have created a completely different type of funeral business serving families of Leeds, Bradford, Harrogate and Skipton and the surrounding areas.
 There are no assumptions here, nor acceptance of what ‘should’ be done when it comes to a funeral; the people at Full Circle Funerals are totally flexible and committed to giving clients as much support and involvement as each family wants or needs.
 They are really keen to show families the range of ideas, suggestions, products and styles that are available to help each client make the decisions that are right for them.